-Search for the missing continues as Morocco reels from tragic quake
+Search for the missing continues as Morocco reels from powerful earthquake

 “Everyone is gone!
 My heart is broken.
 I am inconsolable,” cried Zahra Benbrik, 62, who said she had lost 18 relatives, with only the body of her brother still trapped.
 “I want them to hurry and get him out so I can mourn in peace,” she said.

-Many houses in remote mountain villages were built from mud bricks.
+Many houses in the mountains were built from mud bricks.

-In the village of Amizmiz, near Tafeghaghte, a backhoe dragged away the heaviest pieces of rubble before rescuers dug into the dusty debris to remove a body that appeared to be under a quilt.
+In the village of Amizmiz, near Tafeghaghte, an excavator dragged away the heaviest pieces of rubble before rescuers dug into the dusty debris to remove a body that appeared to be under a quilt.

-The two villages lie in al-Haouz province, the site of the epicentre, where authorities recorded 1,351 deaths.
+The two villages lie in Al-Haouz Province, the site of the epicentre, where authorities recorded 1,351 deaths.

-According to Moroccan public television, “more than 18,000 families have been affected” by the quake in al-Haouz.
+According to Moroccan public television, “more than 18,000 families have been affected” by the quake in Al-Haouz.

-Lahcen Haddad, a Moroccan senator and former minister, described the difficulties of reaching remote areas, saying that “sometimes the roads [leading to the villages] are not paved, so you have to bring in the army in order to get to the population [there], and then you start rescue missions at the same time you are evacuating some of the injured”.
+Lahcen Haddad, a Moroccan senator and former minister, described the difficulties of reaching remote areas, saying “Sometimes the roads [leading to the villages] are not paved, so you have to bring in the army in order to get to the population [there], and then you start rescue missions at the same time you are evacuating some of the injured.”

+Rescue teams have also had to contend with rock slides blocking the roads into the mountains.

+In Taalat N’Yaacoub, about 90km (56 miles) south of Marrakesh, efforts to find those trapped in the rubble continued.
+Waiting anxiously, having already lost nine members of his family, Mohamed Ait Ighral was hoping his remaining grandchild might be saved.

 International support

-As the kingdom declared three days of national mourning and sent out rescue teams to search for victims under the rubble, there was an outpouring of international support and solidarity.
+With the kingdom in three days of national mourning, there has been an outpouring of international support and solidarity.

 Spain’s defence ministry said an A400 airlifter had taken off from Zaragoza with 56 rescuers and four search dogs headed for Marrakesh to “help in the search and rescue of survivors”.
 Another military plane took off from a base in Torrejon de Ardoz near Madrid with 30 rescuers and four search dogs, an interior ministry spokesman said.